logzio/logz-docs/_source/logzio_collections/_metrics-sources/consul.md

 <div class="tasklist">

+**Please note that the following steps need to be done on all consul servers and clients

 ##### Update Consul configuration with the telemetry stanza

 Go to one of the Consul servers and create a new file named prometheus.json under your Consul config library. ( It's usually under `/etc/consul.d`.)